• Skip to main content

 salt and pepper to taste

-Directions to make gnocchi:
+Directions to make the gnocchi:

 -Stir together the ricotta cheese, eggs, Parmesan Cheese, thyme leaves, salt, pepper, and garlic powder in a large bowl until evenly combined.